-This panel is divided into four sub-panels.
+The panel is divided into four sub-panels.
 The PC VR panel displays based on selection:

 • Status

-Used to connect the receiver and display the connection status of the receiver
+Used to connect the receiver and display the connection status of the receiver.

 • General Calibration

-Used for motion calibration and key parameter configuration during motion calibration
+Used for motion calibration and key parameter configuration during motion calibration.

 • PC

-Used for common parameter configuration and control in general PC motion capture
+Used for common parameter configuration and control in general PC motion capture.

 • VR

-Used for common parameter configuration and control under SteamVR
+Used for common parameter configuration and control under SteamVR motion capture.

 Status Panel